Here are some concerns on the mind of H-1B visa holders in the United States as specialty workers at U.S. companies or businesses.

 Answer: There are two issues here.
 The first is the basic labor law requirement that employers must pay employees for services performed.
 You might wish to consult a plaintiff’s attorney to review your rights and options to receive your earned wages.

 The second problem concerns your H-1B status.
 If your employer is not paying you, you won't have evidence with which to demonstrate that you've been maintaining lawful status.
 One option is for your next employer to request “consular notification” on its H-1B petition.
 Once USCIS has approved the H-1B petition, you will take the I-797 Approval Notice to the U.S. consulate or embassy abroad, preferably in your home country, to apply for an H-1B visa and then return to the United States.
 This should avoid questions about your maintenance of status.
 If you already have a valid H-1B visa, you'd still need to leave the U.S. and present your existing visa and the new I-797 Approval Notice upon return.

 A trip to Canada or Mexico for less than 30 days may NOT be considered a “departure” for this purpose.
-It therefore, may be necessary to travel to another country before returning.
+It therefore might be necessary to travel to another country before returning.

 Finally, if you consult an attorney to help you recover your unpaid wages, the documentation you may provide to support the new employer’s H-1B petition may include an attorney demand letter to your current employer for payment of your wages or court records for a pending or resolved lawsuit.

 Answer: Alcohol-related arrests can become complex with regard to immigration consequences.
 Consult an attorney to review the facts of your situation.
 To protect your confidentiality, find your own attorney, rather than the one who handled the H-1B petition (who likely represented both you and your employer and might tell your employer about the arrest).